Privilege and the Personal-Political in Writing

 Pride and Prejudice was a cry for women’s agency a century before suffrage.
 So much for “sentimental beach reading.”

-Similarly, the other romantics and gothics wrote narratives ripe with sociopolitical subtext.
+The romantics and gothics wrote narratives ripe with sociopolitical subtext.
 In Emily Brontë’s Wuthering Heights, the character of Catherine Earnshaw withers (wuthers?), her true nature crushed by sociocultural pressure.
-Shelley’s Frankenstein is one of the most complex stories ever told, multilayered and the forerunner of modern science fiction; it utterly rejects everything society normalized prior to the nineteenth century.
+Shelley’s Frankenstein is one of the most complex stories ever told, multilayered and the forerunner of modern science fiction—as famous for its rejection of nineteenth-century social norms as for its visionary speculations.
 Stoker’s Dracula brims with commentary about emerging industrialism, empowered femininity, homosexuality, and capitalism—all impossible for Stoker to express publicly, in his era, without the mask of fiction.
-Anachronistically, removed from these texts by two centuries, we may impose meaning on them, but this remains true: these were never mere entertainments, fluffy stories of tragic romance, mad scientists, and creatures of the night.
+These were never mere entertainments, fluffy stories of tragic romance, mad scientists, and creatures of the night.

 These were powerful personal-political statements.

-Similarly, there are no great works of literature which do not illuminate the personal-political.
+Similarly, the great works of modernist literature emerged from personal-political themes.
 Hemingway, Fitzgerald, or Nabokov; Woolf, Mansfield, or Stein—none were ever anything but political in their themes, whether overtly or in terms of personal identity.
 Moreover, their politics could be complex and difficult to pigeonhole.1 We should be reminded today, in our era of polarized politics, that political thinking can and perhaps should be viewed through more nuanced lenses.
-We needn’t fall into camps.
-We don’t have to be tribal.

-The personal-political quality of contemporary fiction is no less present or powerful than it was for the modernists.
-Sometimes graceful (re: Ondaatje),3 sometimes clumsy (re: Franzen),4 it is perhaps more concerned with identity politics and domesticity than were its forebears, but perhaps not; identity politics has been the politics of the last century, first blindingly white and now increasingly rainbow.
-(Though like some, I’m half convinced that we’re better off remembering that identity politics actually belong to a more complete schema called civil rights.)
-Yet identity politics, today exemplified by the bloodsport known in one form as hating Jonathan Franzen, are emblematic of contemporary literature, only serving to underscore literature’s unavoidably political nature.5
+The personal-political quality of contemporary fiction is no less present or powerful than it was for the romantics or the modernists.
+Sometimes graceful (re: Ondaatje),3 sometimes clumsy (re: Franzen),4 today’s literature is perhaps more concerned with identity politics and domesticity than were its forebears, but perhaps not; identity politics has been the politics of the last century, first blindingly white and now increasingly rainbow.
+(Do identity politics actually belong to a more complete schema called civil rights?)
+Identity politics today are emblematic of contemporary literature, underscoring literature’s unavoidably political nature.5

-Still, I can hear the affirmed escapists asking, “But what about the real beach reading?”
+Still, I can hear the affirmed escapists asking, “But what about the real beach reading?
+What about books that are just for fun?”

 The mainstream fiction?
 Today’s romances?
 Can’t we just have a frivolous read, without all the weighty and responsible thematics?